 What hosting features should I look for to prevent fetch errors?

-When choosing hosting services, look for excellent uptime guarantees and dedicated resources, especially during high-traffic periods.
+When selecting hosting services, look for reliable uptime guarantees and dedicated resources, particularly during peak traffic periods.
 This can significantly reduce the risk of connection issues and ensure your site remains accessible.